Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-09-bundling.md

 <!-- > -->

-How can prove that all of this is doing what was described here?
+How can I prove that all of this is doing what was described here?

 <!-- > -->